-When your baby develops jaundice, the change in skin tone usually is seen in his face first.
-As the bilirubin level gets higher, the symptoms can move to the rest of his body, including his chest, abdomen, arms, and legs.
+When your baby develops jaundice, the change in skin tone usually is seen in their face first.
+As the bilirubin level gets higher, the symptoms can move to the rest of their body, including their chest, abdomen, arms, and legs.
 It’s harder to see in babies with darker skin.
 It can also show up in the whites of your baby’s eyes.

 If your baby has any of the symptoms of jaundice, it’s important to see the doctor immediately.